September 12th, 2014

-The architecture of a functional outdoor bird house should feature a solid wood construction, ventilation, durability and a way to remove old nests.
-They must have indoor space dimensions which accommodate a mother bird and her eggs.
-Bluebirds can lay up to eight small eggs and need the added space to accommodate not only the nest itself, but the baby birds as they grow up and get big enough to fly.
+The architecture of a functional outdoor birdhouse should feature a solid wood construction, ventilation, and a way to remove old nests.
+They should have interior space dimensions which can accommodate a mother bird and her eggs.
+A mother Bluebird needs enough space to lays her eggs (sometimes up to eight small eggs), and she will need even more space once the eggs hatch and the babies start to grow.

 Enclosed bird houses are completely enclosed (four walls) and have small entrances shaped like a circle or oval.
-Recent studies in New York have suggested that bluebirds prefer entrance holes that are oval shaped instead of a hole that is perfectly round, according to GeorgiaWildLife.com.
+Recent studies in New York have suggested that Bluebirds prefer entrance holes that are oval shaped instead of a hole that is perfectly round.

-Bird house platforms are open face bird houses which expose the front and side, or partial side walls, allowing for a 90 - 180 degrees view.
+Open face are bird houses which expose the front and side, or partial side walls, allowing for a 90 to 180 degrees view.

 Hanging bird houses - If you choose to hang a bird house, you must know that this is not the best option.
 However, wrens are one of the few species that will build a nest inside of a hanging bird house.

 A side mounted bird house is the best choice for most birds, as the instincts of a bird are undeniably accurate in determining stability.
-Mounted bird houses can attach to a pole, fence or wall and are a good option for most birds including bluebirds.
+Mounted bird houses can attach to a pole, fence or wall, and are a good option for most birds including dove.

-Bird houses that sit on their base are decorative, and are commonly used to display in your home, office or patio.
+Bird houses that sit on their base are decorative, and are commonly used to display on an outdoor shelf, in your home, office or patio.

-Bird houses don't need perches.
-Most birds have no problem landing directly on the side of the entrance.
-Landing slots just below the entrance hole add an extra space for the bird's claws to grasp.
-It also allows the mother bird to hang from the outside to feed her babies once they are big enough to stick their heads out through the entrance and receive food from the mother.
-Fledglings get so big that the mother can no longer enter into the structure, restricting her to feeding babies from the outside only.
+Bird houses don't need perches, even though some will use them.
+Most birds have no problem landing directly on the vertical flat surface of the front wall.
+Landing slots just below the entrance hole will add extra gripping power for a bird's claws when coming in for a landing.
+Once the babies are big enough to stick their heads out through the entrance, the mother can hold on steadily to the outside while she feeds her babies.
+This is important because fledglings eventually grow to a size that will no longer allow the mother to enter into the structure, restricting her from feeding the babies inside.